Serb uprising of 1848–1849: Summer 1848

 On 13–15 May 1848, the Serb National Assembly in Karlóca established the Serb Main Committee (also known as the "Main Odbor"), followed by the formation of various districts and local committees in late May and early June.
 The Orthodox Archbishop Josif Rajačić was initially elected as the chairman of the Main Odbor, but later resigned and was replaced by Đorđe Stratimirović, who had previously served as an officer in the K.u.K. army and had the necessary skills to organize an armed force.
 The Assembly in Karlóca called upon the Serb population to take up arms.
-Rajačić traveled to Zagreb in early June, where he formed an alliance against the Hungarians with the leader of the Croatian movement, Josip Jelačić.

-The situation in the southern region was worsened by the arrival of several thousand volunteers, from the Principality of Serbia, who intended to assist their fellow connationals.
-Their involvement played a crucial role in the outcome of the Karlóca national assembly and in the intense fighting that began in mid–June, which often degenerated into gruesome massacres against the civilians.

-At the end of May, the Main Odbor repeatedly called for an armed uprising of the Serb population in the south, and in early June asked also the border guard regiments to join the uprising.
+At the end of May, the Main Board repeatedly called for an armed uprising of the Serb population in the south, and in early June asked also the border guard regiments to join the uprising.
+Rajačić traveled to Zagreb in early June, where he formed an alliance with the leader of the Croatian movement, Josip Jelačić.
+There was much fighting in Vojvodina in June between Hungarian and Serb revolutionary bands.
 On 8 June, the Hungarian government ordered Lieutenant-General János Hrabovszky, the commander-in-chief of the Slavonia and Syrmia (Szerémség) regions, to put an end to the increasingly dangerous movement of the Serbs and even disperse by force of arms the Main Odbor from Karlóca.
 On 12 June, Hrabovsky and his troops attacked the town.
 The Battle of Karlóca that started, was the first clash of the Hungarian War of Independence.
 At first, the Hungarian attack was successful, but the Serbs received reinforcements from other settlements, and fearing an encirclement, Hrabovszky retreated.
 This success further inflamed the Serb insurrection.
+The situation in the southern region was worsened by the arrival of several thousand volunteers from the Principality of Serbia, who intended to assist their fellow conationals.
+In June and July a large wave of volunteers from Serbia entered Vojvodina, and Stevan Knićanin, as a Serbian commissioner, arrived on 25 July, while the new emperor Franz Joseph approved the appointments of Šupljikac and Rajačić.
+The volunteer involvement played a crucial role in the outcome of the Karlóca assembly and in the intense fighting that began in mid–June, which often degenerated into gruesome massacres against civilians.